antcatalina/story-prompt/README.md

 The second command line application can be run by:
 > python3 stats.py

-The program will display all relevant statistics for the user inputs
+The program will display all relevant statistics for the user inputs.